moweiyang0214/security-management/CISSP_ch4 Laws, Regulations, and Compliance.md

 GDPR is of particular concern when transferring information across international borders.
 Organizations needing to conduct transfers between their subsidiaries have two options available for complying with EU regulations:

--  Organizations may adopt a set of standard contractual clauses that have been approved for use in situations where information is being transferred outside of the EU.
+-  Organizations may adopt a set of **Standard Contractual Clauses(SCC)** that have been approved for use in situations where information is being transferred outside of the EU.

-- Organizations may adopt binding corporate rules that regulate data transfers between internal units of the same firm.
+- Organizations may adopt **Binding Corporate Rules(BCR)** that regulate data transfers between internal units of the same firm.
 This is a very time-consuming process—the rules must be approved by every EU member nation where they will be used, so typically this path is only adopted by very large organizations.

 | 方法                           | 说明                                                 |
 | ------------------------------ | ---------------------------------------------------- |